saneea/financisto-builder/README.md

 # financisto-builder
-Docker image based on Ubuntu for 'Financisto' apk building
+Docker image based on Ubuntu for financisto apk building